CANTUS-Project/api/source/index.rst

 - when present, request and response bodies are normally in JSON, although the default will later change to XML.

+Why an Cantus API?
+^^^^^^^^^^^^^^^^^^

+This section answers several related questions about why we would bother to specify and write out an API for Cantus.
+The quick answer is that we wanted to allow long-term interoperability and stability across Cantus-related software.

+Intentionally writing an API encourages wise design, rather than a haphazard compilation of functionality.
+Having a known specification allows developers, both within Cantus and those working for third parties, to easily know how to use the Cantus database server.
+Preparing an implementation- independent API allows us to change any part of the server's implementation without affecting user agents and third-party software.
+Offering an HTTP API allows writing new user interfaces, whether for Web browsers or mobile devices, by only writing new user interface code (whereas replacing a Drupal-generated user interface requires replacing Drupal's database management code).

+The API was developed as part of an effort to replace an existing, Drupal-based database.
+The developers wanted to allow easier interoperability with the "Cantus Ultimus" project produced by a third party, and to develop two user interfaces (one for Web browsers, one for tablet computers), all using the same server software.

+There are undoubtedly additional benefits, and some disadvantages.

 .. _`url explanation`:

 A Note about URLs